 What happened that allowed your dog to have an accident?
 Then try to fix that!

 Be sure to super-clean the areas with something made specifically for dog urine.
 Your household cleaners might clean up the sight and smell of your dog’s pee to YOU, but you need something that will break down the enzymes so your dog doesn’t smell your carpet as a bathroom!
-I use Nature’s Miracle Carpet Shampoo for my foster dogs and puppies.
+I use Clean Carl’s for my foster dogs and puppies.

 Unfortunately, potty pads are pretty tricky for many dogs.
 It’s just not obvious to most dogs that a potty pad is all that different from carpet, newspaper, or other common household items.